 Elixir has roots in the practice of alchemy; it was used in the Middle Ages as the word for a substance believed able to alter base metals into gold.
 Its later use for a drug purported to prolong one’s life led to its use in the names of medicines of mostly questionable effectiveness.
 Today, it is often used generally for anything thought capable of remedying all ills or difficulties, be they physical or otherwise.
 The word came to us via Middle English and Medieval Latin from Arabic al-iksīr; it probably ultimately derives from a Greek word meaning "desiccative powder."

-Origin of elixir
+Origin and Etymology of elixir

-Medical Definition of elixir
+Definition of elixir for English Language Learners

 Seen and Heard

 What made you want to look up elixir?
 Please tell us where you read or heard it (including the quote, if possible).